Vaishnavi-Rajasekaran/Digital_Dazzlers/README.md

 ### Frontend (UI)

-The frontend of the voicebot is implemented using Tkinter, providing a graphical user interface for user interaction.
+The frontend of the voicebot can be implemented using a graphical user interface (GUI) built with a framework like Tkinter, which provides the necessary elements for user interaction.
+Tkinter can be used to create windows, buttons, text fields, etc., allowing users to input voice commands and receive textual or auditory feedback.

 ### Backend (Python)

+The backend of the voicebot can be developed using Python, which serves as the core logic for processing user commands, interacting with external APIs, and generating responses.
-The backend of the voicebot is developed in Python, utilizing libraries such as speech_recognition, pyttsx3, and Wikipedia for speech recognition, text-to-speech conversion, and accessing information.
+Python libraries such as speech_recognition, pyttsx3, and Wikipedia can be utilized for speech recognition, text-to-speech conversion, and accessing information from Wikipedia, respectively.
+The backend code can include functions for handling various user queries, such as retrieving weather information, playing music, sending WhatsApp messages, providing fitness tips, detecting obstacles using OpenVINO, making phone calls, etc.
+Additionally, the backend can incorporate logic for scheduling reminders, providing health and wellness advice, and responding to general inquiries.

 ### Models Used